Kaique-Silva-Sousa/Pyautogui-Del-Temporary-files/README.md

 # Pyautogui-Del-Temporary-files
-simple automation to clean temporary auto files using pyautogui
+Simple script for delete temporary files using pyautogui.